cheomanigua/godotdoc/content/docs/data_models/resources.md

     ```
 3. Run the scene once and then stop it.
 All the five `.tres` files will be generated in the folder `res://resources/`

+{{< alert context="warning" text="Be sure the formatting (snake case, Pascal case, etc) of the dictionary properties and the resource class properties matches when assigning the values to the resource.
+If they don't match, the resource will be generated with empty values.
+You can use helper methods like `ToCamelCase()`, `ToSnakeCase()`, `ToPascalCase()` and `Capitalize()` to convert between different formattings if necessary." />}}

 {{% /tab %}}
 {{< /tabs >}}

-{{< alert context="warning" text="Be sure the the formatting (snake case, Pascal case, etc) of the dictionary properties and the resource class properties matches when assigning the values to the resource.
-If they don't match, the resource will be generated with empty values.
-You can use helper methods like `Capitalize()` and `ToPascalCase()` to convert different formattings." />}}

 ### Dictionaries